-Notes: The graphs correspond to one simulation from a model with two independent measurements (or "periods") $Y_1 = X_1 + X_2$ , $Y_2 = X_1 + X_3$ , with $X_1, X_2, X_3$ mutually independent (Kotlarski, 1967).
-In the data generating process the X's are standardized Beta(2,2), and there are N = 100 observations.
+Notes: The graphs correspond to one simulation from a model with two independent measurements $Y_1 = X_1 + X_2$ , $Y_2 = X_1 + X_3$ , with $X_1, X_2, X_3$ mutually independent.
+The X's are standardized Beta(2,2), and there are N = 100 observations.
 The top panel shows the observations $Y_1, Y_2$ (crosses) and the predicted observations $Y_1^{pred}, Y_2^{pred}$ (circles), with a link between them when they are matched to each other.
 The bottom panel shows the estimates of $X_1$ values sorted in ascending order on the y-axis against the population values on the x-axis (dashed), and the 45 degree line (solid).
-See Section 3 for details about the algorithm.
+See Sections 3 and 4 for details about the algorithm.

-mizing a quadratic Wasserstein distance between empirical distribution functions, exploits linearity and independence to provide a tractable estimator.
+linearity and independence to provide a tractable estimator.

 As an illustration, in Figure 1 we show the results of several iterations of our algorithm, in a model with two independent measurements and 100 individuals.
-We start the algorithm from parameter values that are far from the true ones (in the left column).
+We start the algorithm from parameter values that are far from the true ones, in the left column.
 As shown in the top panel, the outcome observations in the data (in crosses) are first matched to model-based predictions (in circles).
 Pseudo-observations of the latent variables are then updated based on the matched outcome values.
 The objective function we aim to minimize is the sum of squares of the segments shown in the top panel.
-The bottom panel shows the estimates of the latent individual-specific effect sorted in ascending order (on the y-axis), against the true values (on the x-axis).
-We see that, within a few iterations, the model's predictions and the empirical observations tend to agree with each other (in the top panel), and that the distribution of the pseudo latent observations gets close to the population distribution (in the bottom panel).
+The bottom panel shows the estimates of the latent variables sorted in ascending order on the y-axis, against the true values on the x-axis.
+Within a few iterations, the model's predictions and the empirical observations tend to agree with each other, and the distribution of the pseudo latent observations gets close to the population distribution.